 Revenue Recognition on Investments in Mortgage Revenue Bonds

-The interest income received by the Partnership from its MRBs is dependent upon the net cash flow of the underlying properties.
-Base interest income on fully performing MRBs is recognized as it is earned.
-Base interest income on MRBs not fully performing is recognized as it is received.
-Past due base interest on MRBs previously not fully performing is recognized as it is received.
-The Partnership reinstates the accrual of base interest once the MRBs’ ability to perform is adequately demonstrated.
-Base interest income related to tax-exempt and taxable MRBs are disclosed within investment income and other interest income, respectively, on the consolidated statements of operations.
-Certain MRBs contain contingent interest provisions that generate excess available cash flow.
-Contingent interest income is recognized when realized or realizable.
-Past due contingent interest on MRBs, which are or were previously not fully performing, is recognized when realized or realizable.
-At December 31, 2017 and 2016, the Partnership’s MRBs were fully performing as to their base interest.
+The interest income received by the Partnership from its mortgage revenue bonds is dependent upon the net cash flow of the underlying properties.
+Base interest income on fully performing mortgage revenue bonds is recognized as it is earned.
+Base interest income on mortgage revenue bonds not fully performing is recognized as it is received.
+Past due base interest on mortgage revenue bonds, which are or were previously not fully performing, is recognized as it is received.
+The Partnership reinstates the accrual of base interest once the mortgage revenue bond’s ability to perform is adequately demonstrated.
+Contingent interest income, which is only received by the Partnership if the property financed by a mortgage revenue bond that contains a contingent interest provision generates excess available cash flow as set forth in each bond, is recognized when realized or realizable.
+Past due contingent interest on mortgage revenue bonds, which are or were previously not fully performing, is recognized when realized or realizable.
+As of December 31, 2015 and 2014, the Partnership’s mortgage revenue bonds were fully performing as to their base interest.

 Revenue Recognition on Investments in Real Estate, MBS, and PHC Certificates

-The Partnership’s Consolidated VIEs and the MF Properties are lessors of multifamily, student housing, and senior citizen rental units under leases with terms of one year or less.
+The Partnership’s Consolidated VIEs and the MF Properties (see Note 8) are lessors of multifamily, student housing, and senior citizen rental units under leases with terms of one year or less.
 Rental revenue is recognized, net of rental concessions, on a straight-line method over the related lease term.

-Interest income on the MBS and PHC Certificates is recognized as it is earned.
+Interest income on the MBS and PHC Certificates is recognized as it is earned (see Notes 6 and 7).

 About Revenue Disclosures